Linaro/lava/doc/v2/results-intro.rst

 .. note:: Since test case name can be generated in such ways that no character validation is viable, the test case URL has been changed and is now generated using the test case ID.
-Old URL behaviour is still supported when looking up the test case in the results but test case URLs with non supported characters will return a Not Found (404) page.
+Old URL behavior is still supported when looking up the test case in the results but test case URLs with non supported characters will return a Not Found (404) page.
 Links within test job log files all use the test case ID.